 But even before you switch on the blow dryer, gently towel dry hair and squeeze out excess moisture.
 Avoid harshly rustling and rubbing hair with the towel.
 Harsh towel-drying creates a positive charge on the hair.
 The result?
 Frizz and static electricity.
 So be gentle: squeeze and dab.

-- Some may recommend you flip your hair over, then dry.
+- Some may recommend you flip your hair over, then dry it.
 But we suggest you don’t for better control.
 Instead, using your free hand, lift the roots surrounding the crown of the head with your fingers and dry.
 Once your hair is dried mid-way, work from the back to the front with your diffuser facing your scalp at a 90° angle.
 Gently, but consistently massage the diffuser prongs or “fingers” into the hair in circular movements.
 Start to maneuver your way down the length of your hair, continuously pushing your hair up towards the scalp and slowly bringing it back down again.

 - When your hair is completely dry, feel free to go in with all of your finishing styling products.
 If you have thin hair, use an added dose of volumizing spray or throw in some texturizer.
-If your hair is thick, curly and wild, grab on to some curling cream for glowing hair that looks healthy and defined.
+If your hair is thick, curly, and wild, grab some curling cream for glowing hair that looks healthy and defined.
 Most hair types can handle a light layer of shine spray, like Shine Amplifier, to top off your hairstyle.

-Once you get the hang of using a diffuser, you will become addicted to getting this natural pumped up look.
+Once you get the hang of using a diffuser, you will become addicted to getting this natural pumped-up look.